aarongorka/aarongorka-com/content/blog/gopro-video-fixing.md

   * Realised the dates were wrong - time was reset on GoPro, so all videos were from 2016
   * Came across a suggestion to fix videos by doing a passthrough with `ffmpeg`: `ffmpeg -i in.mp4 -c copy out.mp4`
   * Don't want to transfer all videos back and forth between laptop and phone
-  * Can't fix from laptop over MTP mount, the files (videos) are hidden by app
+  * Can't fix from laptop over MTP mount, the files (videos) are stored in a hidden directory by app
   * Can use root to access hidden files?
   * Ghost Commander isn't working with root?
   * "File" does work!